doitintl/doit-easily-marketplace/api/README.md

 - EVENT_TOPIC - The topic to publish create/update/delete events on.
 This is the topic the ISV listens on to know when to create their infra
 - BACKEND_PROJECT - The project this backend runs in.
 Can be the same as the MARKETPLACE_PROJECT
 - IS_CODELAB - Internal.
 Flag to run in codelab mode.
 Enables approving accounts because codelab has no frontend integration
-- MOCK_PROCUREMENT - Internal.
-Flag to run in mock procurement mode.